Species List

 combine to make this species one of the most desirable for the cool greenhouse

-will produce first leaves within two weeks after being placed in a warm,
+within three weeks after being placed in a warm, sunny location.
+We recommend

-sunny location.
-We recommend raising these seedlings in a greenhouse with
+raising these seedlings in a greenhouse with approximately 50% shading

-at both our location and the destination is satisfactory.
+our location and the destination is satisfactory.
 Zones 2-5.

 Cypripedium reginae forma albolabium.
 White-flowered